April 13, 2016

 The treatment of affected individuals usually requires intensive medical intervention.
 Some affected individuals will require prolonged, constant ventilation support.
 There are different methods for ventilation including noninvasive and invasive techniques.
 The decision about the duration of respiratory support is best made by the family in careful consultation with the patient’s physicians and other members of the healthcare team based upon the specifics of their case.

 In some individuals feeding difficulties will require the insertion of a feeding tube (gastrostomy).
-This procedure involves inserted a tube directly into the stomach through a smalls surgical opening in the abdominal wall.
+This procedure involves inserted a tube directly into the stomach through a small surgical opening in the abdominal wall.

 Physical and occupational therapy is recommended to improve muscle strength and prevent contractures.
 Special measures may be necessary to allow ventilator-dependent individuals to communicate.
 Additional therapies are symptomatic and supportive.
 For example, scoliosis may require surgical intervention.

 Gene therapy is being studied as an approach to therapy for XLMTM.
-With the discovery of the MTM1 gene in 2008 has enabled researchers to explore this potential therapy.
-Animal studies are currently ongoing.
-If researchers can demonstrate success in animal trials, they can seek approval from the U.S. Food and Drug Administration (FDA) to begin human trials.
+The discovery of the MTM1 gene in 1998 has enabled researchers to explore this potential therapy.
 In gene therapy, the defective gene present in a patient is replaced with a normal gene to enable the produce of the active enzyme and prevent the development and progression of the disease in question.
 Given the permanent transfer of the normal gene, which is able to produce active enzyme at all sites of disease, this form of therapy is theoretically most likely to lead to a “cure”.
-However, at this time, there remain some technical difficulties to resolve before gene therapy can be advocated as a viable alternative approach.
+Studies of MTM1 gene therapy in both mouse and dog models of MTM have shown great promise, and clinical trial of this treatment strategy is planned in the near future.
+However, at this time, such clinical studies are required before gene therapy can be advocated as a viable alternative approach.

 Studies are underway to determine whether treatments aimed at the neuromuscular junction – the point where nerve cells and muscle cells meet – can help individuals with XLMTM.
 Researchers are studying the use of drugs that target proteins of the neuromuscular junction.
 Initial studies on zebrafish and mice (murine) models have shown significant improvement in fatigable weakness.
 Much more research, including human trials, are required to determine whether this potential therapy has a role in the treatment of individuals with XLMTM.

 Currently, there is an ongoing prospective natural history study of individuals with XLMTM.
 This study is designed to elucidate and define specific features of the disease over time and to help identify potential outcome measures for future interventional trials.
-Also, there is patient registry for all congenital muscle disease (called the CMDIR) which includes XLMTM.
-Patients and families are encouraged to register through the CMDIR:
+Also, there are multiple patient registries for MTM, including a disease specific registry organized through the Myotubular Trust and a registry encompassing all congenital muscle diseases (called the CMDIR) that includes XLMTM.
+Patients and families are encouraged to register through either registry mechanism:

 Congenital Muscular Dystrophy International Registry (CMDIR)